Sand dunes and sunrise on Cumberland Island, Georgia

 Explore Georgia's Cumberland Island to witness the beauty of natural wilderness and historical intrigue.

-The most intriguing part about Cumberland is its history.
-Once a working plantation, followed by a winter retreat for the wealthy Carnegie family, Cumberland Island is now home to the descendants of slaves and aristocrats, as well as wild horses with bloodlines that trace to the royal stables of the King of Arabia.
-The stories of the people weave a captivating tale of wealth, poverty, privilege and sacrifice.
+The most intriguing part about Cumberland Island is its history.
+Once a working plantation, followed by a winter retreat for the wealthy Carnegie family, Cumberland Island is now home to the descendants of enslaved people and aristocrats, as well as wild horses with bloodlines that trace to the royal stables of the King of Arabia.
+The stories of the people weave a captivating tale of wealth, poverty, privilege, and sacrifice.

 Father and son riding on the Cumberland Island Ferry.
 Photo by @camdenlifestyle